IBMSpectrumComputing/cloud-provider-plugins/.github/ISSUE_TEMPLATE/log-a-bug.md

 If this is a general bug, do not specify Epic.

 **Release, milestone**
-Always specify Release (e.g. "Skyward")
+Optionally specify release if applicable.
 Optionally specify milestone if applicable.